metova/swift-style-guide/README.md

 *Rationale: The second `let` doesn't add any clarity and become very redundant when unwrapping several variables in the same clause.*

+---

-When you need to unwrap a variable from a higher scope, prefer simply shadowing the variable name.
+#####When you need to unwrap a variable from a higher scope, prefer simply shadowing the variable name.

-**Preferred:**
+*Preferred:*

 ```swift
 var imageURL: NSURL?